-An EVMS is not mandatory; however, Contractors are encouraged to have an EVMS during the entire ordering period of their HCaTS contract.
+An EVMS, as defined in FAR Part 2.101, is not mandatory; however, Contractors are encouraged to have an EVMS during the entire ordering period of their HCaTS contract.

-H.6.6 INTERNATIONAL ORGANIZATION FOR STANDARDIZATION (ISO) 9001:2008 CERTIFICATION
+H.6.6 INTERNATIONAL ORGANIZATION FOR STANDARDIZATION (ISO) 9001:2008/2015 CERTIFICATION

-The ISO 9001:2008 Certification specifies requirements for a quality management system to demonstrate the Contractor's ability to consistently meet the customers' requirements as well as statutory and regulatory requirements.
+The ISO 9001:2008/2015 Certification specifies requirements for a quality management system to demonstrate the Contractor's ability to consistently meet the customers' requirements as well as statutory and regulatory requirements.

-An ISO 9001:2008 Certification is not mandatory; however, Contractors are encouraged to have ISO 9001 Certification during the entire ordering period of their HCaTS contract.
+The ISO 9001:2008/2015 Certification is not mandatory; however, Contractors are encouraged to maintain the certification during the entire ordering period of their HCaTS contract.

-H.6.7 INTERNATIONAL ORGANIZATION OF STANDARDIZATION/INTERNATIONAL

-ELECTROTECHNICAL COMMISSION (ISO/IEC) 27001:2013 CERTIFICATION
+H.6.7 INTERNATIONAL ORGANIZATION OF STANDARDIZATION/INTERNATIONAL ELECTROTECHNICAL COMMISSION (ISO/IEC) 27001:2013 CERTIFICATION